Planck 2015 results. XVIII. Background geometry & topology

 \Planck\ temperature data are masked and analysed for evidence of a \bianchiviih\ component, using the prior parameter ranges adopted in \citet{mcewen:bianchi} and \citet{planck2013-p19}.
 Cleaned temperature maps for each of the four component separation techniques are examined, where the mask defined for each technique is applied.
 The natural log-Bayes factors for the Bianchi models relative to their standard cosmological counterparts are shown in \tbl{\ref{tbl:bianchi_evidences}}.
 The Bayes factors are broadly consistent across the component separation methods.
 Most Bayes factors are similar to the values computed in \citet{planck2013-p19}, with the exception of the analysis of the left-handed flat-decoupled-Bianchi model with \sevem\ data, which has increased, but which is now more consistent with the other component separation methods.

 For the phenomenological flat-decoupled-Bianchi model, evidence in support of a left-handed Bianchi template is again found (\tbl{\ref{tbl:bianchi_evidences}}).
-The Bayes factors providing evidence for this model range between the values $2.3 \pm 0.2$ and \mbox{$3.2 \pm 0.2$}, correspond to odds ratios of approximately 1:10 and 1:25, respectively (which on the Jeffreys scale are categorized as significant and strong, respectively; \citealt{jeffreys:1961}).
+The Bayes factors providing evidence for this model range between the values $2.3 \pm 0.2$ and \mbox{$3.2 \pm 0.2$}, corresponding to odds ratios of approximately 1:10 and 1:25, respectively (which on the Jeffreys scale are categorized as significant and strong, respectively; \citealt{jeffreys:1961}).
 Recovered posterior distributions of the Bianchi parameters of this model for each component separation technique are shown in \fig{\ref{fig:posteriors_planck_decoupled}}.
 The posterior distributions are consistent across component separation techniques, are similar to those recovered in \citet{planck2013-p19}, and are reasonably well constrained (with the exception of the known $\Omega_{\rm m}^{\rm B}$--$\Omega_{\Lambda}^{\rm B}$ Bianchi parameter degeneracy \citep{jaffe:2006b,bridges:2006b}).
 Recall that the Bianchi densities ($\Omega_{\rm m}^{\rm B}$ and $\Omega_{\Lambda}^{\rm B}$) are decoupled from the standard cosmology in the flat-decoupled-Bianchi model considered here and, as found previously, are inconsistent with standard estimates of the densities.
 The maximum-a-posteriori (MAP) and mean-posterior Bianchi parameter estimates for this model are given in \tbl{\ref{tbl:bianchi_bestfit_parameters_decoupled}}, while the corresponding MAP best-fit Bianchi temperature maps are shown in \fig{\ref{fig:bianchi_bestfit_decoupled}}.
+Note that the maximum of a marginalized one-dimensional posterior (e.g., \fig{\ref{fig:posteriors_planck}}) will not in general coincide with the global MAP estimate for the full set of parameters.
 The best-fit maps for the left-handed flat-coupled-Bianchi model are consistent across component separation techniques and similar to the best-fit maps found in previous \Planck\ \citep{planck2013-p19} and {WMAP} (see, e.g., \citealt{jaffe:2005} and \citealt{mcewen:bianchi}) temperature data.